Data Centre Strategy for Asia's Agentic Enterprise

 A data centre is no longer a nice-to-have.

-For ASEAN leaders, a data centre is the single most important strategic decision that will determine your capacity for compliance, security and AI-driven growth.
+For leaders in Asia, a data centre is the single most important strategic decision that will determine your capacity for compliance, security and AI-driven growth.

 You cannot build a future-proof AI strategy on a foundation of fragmented data and regulatory risk.